MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/03.creating-a-skill/docs.md

 `dirname` is used so that the class knows what files are in the current directory.
 Specifically, this is so that it can access the `.dialog` and `.voc`files.
 IntentBuilder is used to register your new "intent", which is some action that Mycroft performs that requires a keyword.
 A single skill can have multiple intents, but my welcome skill only has one.
-MycroftSkill is the class that your skill will inherit from. getLogger is used ???.
+MycroftSkill is the class that your skill will inherit from. getLogger is a wrapper for the python `logging` object that is used to log errors or relevant information.

-You can then put your name as the `__author__` variable and create the LOGGER variable.
+You can then put your name as the `__author__` variable and create a logger.

 ```python
 __author__ = 'first_initial_last_name'